New Zealand Sign Language (NZSL) Studies

-What language is indigenous to New Zealand and is used by more than 26,000 people?
-It's New Zealand Sign Language (NZSL), the language of the Deaf community, which became New Zealand's third official language in April 2006.
+What language is indigenous to New Zealand and is used by more than 20,000 people?
+It's New Zealand Sign Language (NZSL), the language of the Deaf community, recognised as New Zealand's third official language in April 2006.

 Please note: the list of courses displays undergraduate–level courses for this subject.